 BLE Software Spec

-Pat Walp, KSI -- 2023 April 17

-John Polakowski's comments added in blue -- 2023 May 24
+Version 2.5 2023 Nov 8 Pat Walp and John Polakowski, KSI

 Introduction:

 This document is my concept of software that will allow us to use the CYBLE in our system.
 Ideally Arrow/Infineon would develop all of this, leaving very minor tweaks for us to do.
 In the event that this is too much, the more important part is the software running on CYBLE.
 Please have a look at this, and then let's talk about it.

 The level of detail here is intended to be a balance of full "specification" and reasonable brevity.
 I can think of a lot of things that should be added to specify things completely, but for the most part these are things I don't really care about.
 Questions and discussion are welcome.

+The PC Operating System is assumed to be Windows, and the PC source is assumed to be Python.
+Also assuming that the Python is compiled to a Windows-native .exe file.
+(Background: We may have an interest in a Linux executable at some point, but this only something to be aware of, not necessarily to put any effort into.)
+Let us know if you would prefer otherwise.

 Two Components: